-MySQL Enterprise Service Manager installation includes the latest version of MySQL Server.
-If you intend to use a MySQL repository other than the one bundled in MySQL Enterprise Service Manager installation, see Section 3.2.4, "MySQL Enterprise Monitor Repository" for more information.
+- MySQL Enterprise Service Manager installation includes the latest version of MySQL Server.
+If you intend to use a MySQL repository other than the one bundled in MySQL Enterprise Service Manager installation, see Section 4.2.4, "MySQL Enterprise Monitor Repository" for more information. - As of MySQL Enterprise Monitor 8.0.20, the MySQL Enterprise Service Manager installer, on Microsoft Windows, checks for the presence of the Microsoft Visual C++ 2015-2019 Redistributable (x64) -14.25.2850508TM or later and if it is not present, installs it.